xhayeck/crimeData/README.md

 ##Currently Working On...
 * *Front End*
-  * Create table to show crimes
+  * Map to give a visual of where the crime happened (if dataset allows it)

 ##Cities You Can Currently Access
   * Los Angeles, CA